 Niagara Falls and Niagara-on-the-Lake

 The Niagara region is approximately a 1.5 hour drive from Toronto and the perfect opportunity to see one of the world’s natural wonders.
 There’s enough to do in the region to keep a family busy for several days but visitors with only one day will want to focus on Horseshoe Falls itself.
-The two best ways to get up close are taking a tour boat to the base of the falls or descending to the observation deck at the Journey Behind the Falls attraction.
+The two best ways to get up close are taking a tour boat to the base of the falls with Hornblower Cruises or descending to the observation deck at the Journey Behind the Falls attraction.
 Other popular activities include taking in aerial views of the falls from the observation deck of the Skylon Tower or from the Niagara SkyWheel, visiting the Niagara Parks Butterfly Conservatory, and checking out the midway rides, games and attractions of the Clifton Hill area.

 For a nice change of pace, daytrippers should stop in the quaint village of Niagara-on-the-Lake on the way back to the city.
 It’s a completely different world from the hustle and bustle of Niagara Falls with charming boutiques and galleries, horse-drawn carriage rides through town, and the world-famous Cows Ice Cream.
 During the summer months, visitors can also attend a theatrical performance at the Shaw Festival.